TheRobBrennan/explore-web-rtc/example-02/README.md

 ## Core concepts

-We will create a **signaling server** that will allows peers to exchange about the media types they wish to share, to tell each other when they want to start or stop the communication, and allow peers to find each other.
+We will create a **signaling server** that will allow peers to exchange about the media types they wish to share, tell each other when they want to start or stop the communication, and enable peers to find each other.

 Signaling is **NOT** part of the WebRTC specifications.
 When implementing a signaling server, you can handle messaging and the exchange of messages however you wish.

 ### Connection offers and answers

-There are three types of messages that have to be exchanged over the signaling mechanism:
+Three types of messages have to be exchanged over the signaling mechanism:

 - Media data - What type of media do you want to share (audio-only? video?), and with which constraints (quality)
 - Session control data to open and close the communication